 Repayment terms can be as long as the equipment’s estimated life, but the average heavy equipment loan term is 7 years.

-Interest rates typically range from 8% to 30% per year.
-Rates are relatively low since the equipment serves as collateral.
+Interest rates can range from 8% to 30% per year, and the equipment serves as collateral.

 If possible, avoid lenders that require you to put up a savings account or your home as collateral, since these loans require you to take a great deal of personal risk.